Modern Slavery

 We have zero tolerance for slavery and human trafficking.
 We continue to review our supply chain management processes to ensure all those in our supply chain comply with our values and their legal obligations.
 This includes seeking confirmation from existing key suppliers that they have implemented contractual arrangements which prohibit modern slavery and trafficking and seeking confirmation that they have adopted their own anti-slavery and human trafficking policies.

-Training: To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we require relevant staff to complete a Modern Slavery training module through our programme provider iHASCO.
+Training: To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we require relevant staff to complete a Modern Slavery training module through our programme provider iHASCO and the National College.
 Modern Slavery training is compulsory for all new starters to complete this training within three months.

 Approval